open-gitops/documents/GLOSSARY.md

 - ## Drift

     When a system's actual state has moved or is in the process of moving away from the [desired state](#desired-state), this is often referred to as drift.

+- ## Pull

+    In contrast to traditional, CI/CD pipelines which "push" event based triggers to discover state changes, in GitOps desired state is "pulled".
+This state may be reconciled with local or remote actual states.
+In GitOps agents are expected to pull both desired and actual states without the requirement of events.
+Webhooks may be used to speed up this process, but should a webhook fail, the agent is still expected to discover changes to desired state by pulling from the source of truth.

 - ## Reconciliation